seanpm2001/Awesome-online-video-editors/README.md

 [Clipchamp](https://clipchamp.com/en/unsupported-browser/)

-- Does not support Firefox at all
+- Does not support Firefox at all, a major WebCompat violation

 [Clideo](https://clideo.com/video-editor/)